SejongSpic/Spic-server/lib/neuralNetworkOCR/README.md

 ### Overview

-As of now, MediOCR is able to recognize a text in an image which has some noise in it.
+As of now, SpicOCR is able to recognize a text in an image which has some noise in it.
 It is also able to correct words using a dictionary.
-MediOCR is also able to learn multiple fonts and recognize them, as well as some special characters if they've been put into the learning set.
+SpicOCR is also able to learn multiple fonts and recognize them, as well as some special characters if they've been put into the learning set.

 ### Help